XadillaX/XadillaX/README.md

 ![Flandre](https://github.com/XadillaX/XadillaX/raw/master/Flandre.jpg)

 A lagging people.
-Also a Software Engineer and one of the Node.js Core Collaborators.
+A Node.js Core Collaborator born in the ’90s, passionate about gaming despite being not very skilled, a heavy VIM user, and proficient in macOS and Linux.
+Specializes in Node.js with secondary expertise in C++, enjoys playing with algorithms, admits to being a front-end novice, and does not work with Java.
+A retired ACM competitor.
 After college I used to work at

 - *[Huaban.com](https://huaban.com)*
 - *[Souche](https://www.dasouche.com/en)*